zjrohrbach/markdown-wkshts/Honors-Agenda.md

 4. Take the HW Quiz

 **If absent:**
+ 1. Take the [survey] to indicate what you'd like to research for your project.
- 1. Watch this [video][vid] and do the [Practice Problems][prob]
+ 2. Watch this [video][vid] and do the [Practice Problems][prob]
- 2. Send me a message so that we can find a time for you to take the HW quiz when you are back in school.
+ 3. Send me a message so that we can find a time for you to take the HW quiz when you are back in school.

 Homework
 -------------